 Today, you can use AI to help generate leads.
 If you’re a lawyer (or really, any law firm partner), you’re already juggling multiple tasks—from lawyering to customer management and billing.
 It’s utterly time-consuming.

 LLMs such as Claude can streamline your marketing processes, letting you focus on higher-impact activities.
-I use Claude.
-It beats ChatGPT hands down in learning from your tone and audience.
+Today, I use Claude in many aspects of my business.
+It beats ChatGPT hands down in learning from your tone of writing.
 The content it produces is eerily matching.

-Whether you’re writing outreach emails, social media posts, or landing pages, it’s a powerful tool for creating first-draft copy.
+Whether you’re writing outreach emails, social media posts, or landing pages, Claude is a powerful tool for creating first draft copy.

 Claude and Lead Generation for Lawyers and Law Firms

-Claude has the ability to upload personal work projects.
-This capability drastically improves the quality and relevance of AI-generated content for legal lead generation.
+You can use Claude to upload personal work projects.
+This capability drastically improves the quality of AI-generated content for legal marketing.

 The process is straightforward:

-Prompt Ideas: Crafting First Draft Copy for Service Pages
+Prompt Ideas: Crafting First Draft Copy for Legal Service Pages

 “Create a service page for family law services in Singapore.
 Include sections on divorce proceedings, child custody arrangements, and maintenance orders.
 The tone should be professional yet approachable, emphasizing our experience while showing empathy for clients going through difficult situations.”